Prescription psoriasis treatment with an itch-free online consultation

 Dr. B offers online consultations for $15—which is less than most copays.
 If a psoriasis prescription is appropriate, your out-of-pocket medication cost will depend on your insurance and where you decide to get your prescription filled.
 Dr. B offers a discount card when applicable to help get you the lowest prices for your medications.

-* Prices shown for Triamcinolone Acetonide 0.1 % Topical Ointment (30 gram tube), a popular treatment for psoriasis, using a drug discount card.
+* Prices shown for Triamcinolone Acetonide 0.1 % Topical Cream (30 gram tube), a popular treatment for psoriasis, using a drug discount card.
 Prices may be lower with insurance.

 Dr. B logo